Spencer-Sch/Calculator/README.md

 - began adding logic for "+/-" button
   - mostly successful.
 Found a few tricky situations to straighten out
 - added new static "negate" method to "Util" class

+Day 10

+- Completed logic for "+/-" button and for "." as it relates to "+/-".
+- Began planning for "%" button logic.